 Posted on August 28, 2010 (Re-scored October 2016)

 Somewhere in the Highwood Distillery barrel aging warehouse is a darkened corner where all of the oak barrels are all stamped “Lot 1525“.
 This corner contains the oldest whisky in the entire facility, with the age of the whisky inside the barrels ranging from 15 to 25 years.
 (It has been hinted to me that some of these barrels contain whisky that is perhaps even older!)
 These whisky barrels were originally part of the consignment of whisky acquired when Highwood purchased the Potter’s Distillery in 2005.
 As such, these are barrels of whisky produced from a corn-based distillation by the old Potters Distillery, in Kelowna British Colombia.
 The barrels made the journey to the Highwood facility in 2005 and have been sitting in the darkened corner waiting for the right moment to be tapped and bottled.
 From this darkened corner, the Master Blender has carefully chosen just the right barrels, and then just as carefully blended the wonderful elixir within to create a blend of whisky which contains the distillery’s most prized aged whisky, the Lot1525 Century Reserve Custom Blend Canadian Rye Whisky.

-I was inside the warehouse this past February, and I captured a few pictures of the aging barrels stacked four levels high standing row upon row.
+I was inside the warehouse in February 2010, and I captured a few pictures of the aging barrels stacked four levels high standing row upon row.
 I remember the wonderful aroma of the ‘angels share’ permeating the facility, offering me a gentle intoxication if only I were to stay a little longer.
 Wisely, I headed to the door before I was subdued completely.
 Perhaps, one day I will return and stay just a little longer; but, for now I am content to carry the memory of that heady aroma in my mind.

 In the Bottle 4.5/5